Fitzroy Crossing, Western Australia: History

 Fitzroy Crossing and the lands and valleys around it were the home for a number of Aboriginal language groups.
 When Fitzroy Crossing was established the main group was the Bunuba people, their land stretching from the present day Brooking Springs and Leopold Downs Station to the Oscar, Napier and Wunaamin-Miliwundi Ranges.
-The Bunuba are the river and hill people.

-Another group in the area stretching on the other side of the Fitzroy River from Gogo, Fossil Downs and Louisa Downs Station and on either side of the Margaret River, is the Gooniyandi people.
+Another group in the area stretching on the other side of the Fitzroy River from Gogo, Fossil Downs, and Louisa Downs Station, and on either side of the Margaret River, is the Gooniyandi people.
 The plains Aboriginal people are the Nyigina and further south are the Walmajarri, the people of the Great Sandy Desert.

-Other traditional owners of the area are the Njikena, Konejani and Waladjari peoples.
+Other traditional owners of the area are the Njikena, Konejani, and Waladjari peoples.

 One of the first European explorers of the Kimberley area was Alexander Forrest and his party in 1879, following the Fitzroy River to its junction with the Margaret River at Geikie Gorge.
 The party then travelled east as far as Darwin.
 Following this exploration, around 1882, the first sheep stations were established around the mouth of the Fitzroy and the next couple of years saw the stations move out west, with Noonkanbah and Quanbun opening up in 1886.